Islamabad deserted during thriller

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-From roads to streets to bazaars, the federal capital wore a deserted look in the afternoon and evening on Sunday as the people glued to TV screens to watch the Pakistan-India final for the ICC Champions Trophy in the UK.
+Islamabad: From roads to streets to bazaars, the federal capital wore a deserted look in the afternoon and evening on Sunday as the people were glued to TV screens to watch the Pakistan-India final for the ICC Champions Trophy.

 Comments